surifirstpin/biplus_documentation/docs/DataRun.md

 ## Order  (Ascending / Descending)

-To view the column data in ascending or descending orders , Click **Order** and choose the fields with order com you w
+To view the column data in ascending or descending orders, Click **Order** and choose the fields with desired combination, resulting on which the result in data section is displayed.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/7c178d95ca9160ecb5b41289894133fd10ce37cd/images/sorting1.png)